 Today’s Wonder of the Day was inspired by Elsa.
 Elsa Wonders, “What is the Wuhan Coronavirus?”
 Thanks for WONDERing with us, Elsa!

-**If you have come into contact with COVID-19 and are experiencing symptoms (cough, sore throat, fever, difficulty breathing), call your healthcare provider immediately.
+**If you have come into contact with COVID-19 and are experiencing symptoms (cough, fever, difficulty breathing), call your healthcare provider immediately.
 If you live in the United States and need state-specific contact information, follow this link.**

 You’ve probably heard about the topic of today’s Wonder of the Day.
 You may have even been directly affected by it.
 Maybe your school is closed.
 Perhaps the grown-ups in your life are staying home from work.
 It’s possible you’ve just heard about it on the news.
 Either way, kids all over the world are wondering: What is coronavirus disease 2019 (COVID-19)?